Hard Times and Difficult Decisions

 We didn’t make it to the next destination on Christmas Day and once again we were left without a place to stay.
 Mana, a town 40 km from the border, was as far as we got on the way to Saint Laurent du Maroni.
 The last city to visit before reaching Suriname.

 Encouraged by the kindness and generosity of the priest in Iracoubo, once again we turned towards the church.
 After a long and quite humiliating conversation with a nun, after we had asked her for a place to pitch the tent in her garden, we were allowed to enter.
 Sadly, after asking for a cup of tap water, we were denied and told that there is no water to spare for us.
 This, even though it was getting dark, was unbearable for our pride.
 Furthermore, there was absolutely no way we could stay without water as we completely run out of it before asking for help and the temperatures were high even during the night.
 She additionally told us we were not allowed to leave her garden before our departure.

 All the stores were closed at the time when we arrived in the city.
 Thus, there was no option but to buy food as well.
 We wished the sister a guilt-free, merry Christmas and left.
 On that day, thankfully, someone else showed loads of us compassion.

 The Nicest Invitation

 Arriving in Saint Laurent there were only good experiences awaiting us.
-Cycling through the city we were stopped by Mareille and Pierre, a lovely French couple whom, without an introduction or a small talk, invited us to their home.
+Cycling through the city we were stopped by Mareille and Pierre, a lovely French couple who, without an introduction or a small talk, invited us to their home.
 Soon to be retired, they plan to cycle around South America as well.
 They seized the opportunity to gather some useful information and prepare for their upcoming adventure.
-Together with their family and friends we spent an absolutely lovely evening over a home-made dinner and wine.
-The house was filled with laughter and vivid conversations and we went to bed well fed and happy.
+Together with their family and friends, we spent an absolutely lovely evening over a home-made dinner and wine.
+The house was filled with laughter and vivid conversations and we went to bed well-fed and happy.